-My teaching philosophy centers around curiosity and engagement.
+My teaching philosophy centers around curiosity, engagement, and inclusion.
 Tapping into a student's curiosity can propel them down unanticipated paths toward new knowledge.
 Engagement occurs when students choose to actively cultivate knowledge through questioning, discussion, debate, and research.
 Inclusion embraces differences to reap the pedagogical benefits of identity diversity and cognitive diversity.
-I encourage all three through intentional syllabus design, by emphasizing dialogue in the classroom, and by ensuring that I am available, approachable, and responsive outside the classroom.
+I encourage all three through intentional syllabus design, by emphasizing civil dialogue in the classroom, and by ensuring that I am available, approachable, and responsive outside the classroom.

-- PUBPOL 301: Political Analysis for Public Policy (syllabus) takes a comparative approach, introducing sophomores to the actors, institutions, and processes which shape public policy in the United States and China.
+PUBPOL 301: Political Analysis for Public Policy takes a comparative approach to the actors, institutions, and processes which shape public policy in the United States and China.
 Topics covered include agenda setting, decision making, implementation, and evaluation.
 (Spring 2020 online; Spring 2021 hybrid; Fall 2021 hybrid; Spring 2022 hybrid)

 as Teaching Assistant

-- Fall 2018: POLSCI 116D, American Political System, Professor David Rohde.
+POLSCI 116D: American Political System, for Dave Rohde.
 Introductory undergraduate lecture in American politics, taught from a rational choice perspective.
+(Fall 2018)

-- Fall 2017: POLSCI 342, Strategy and Politics, Professor Georg Vanberg.
+POLSCI 342: Strategy and Politics, for Georg Vanberg.
 Small undergraduate lecture introducing topics from positive political theory such as Condorcet's Paradox, Arrow's Theorem, and spatial voting models.
+(Fall 2017)

-- Spring 2017: POLSCI 631, Introductory Game Theory, Professor Bahar Leventoğlu.
+POLSCI 631: Introductory Game Theory, for Bahar Leventoğlu.
 Introductory graduate course in game theory covering Nash equilibrium, extensive-form games of perfect and imperfect information, and PBE.
+(Spring 2017)